 - File a Notice of Commencement with the Clerk of the Circuit Court prior to any work being done on your property.
 A certified form of this notice should be posted at the job site as proof the notice has been recorded.

 If you need to file a claim against a construction lien or to protect yourself, Block & Scarpa will be able to fully assist you in the process.
-Learn more about construction lien laws in Florida and the services provided by Block & Scarpa by calling 772-794-1918, or our Fort Lauderdale office at 954-546-7599.
+Learn more about construction lien laws in Florida and the services provided by Block & Scarpa.
+Call our Vero Beach office at 772-794-1918, or our Fort Lauderdale office at 954-546-7599.
 You may also choose to contact us online.